tatsuya6502/bitwise_rust/README.md

 [`vinoski-opt-native-code.pdf`](https://github.com/vinoski/bitwise/blob/master/vinoski-opt-native-code.pdf),
 differ from those originally presented.

-This code was also presented at CodeMesh 2014, 5 Nov 2014.
+That code was also presented at CodeMesh 2014, 5 Nov 2014.
 The slides for that talk, which are in the file [`vinoski-schedulers.pdf`](https://github.com/vinoski/bitwise/blob/master/vinoski-schedulers.pdf), include more details than those for the Chicago Erlang talk,